Wield words well.

 (Dialectic Stage)

-The stage where students begin to ask questions and compare and contrast to understand how knowledge relates to other knowledge.
+The strategic stage where students begin to ask questions and compare and contrast to understand how knowledge relates to other knowledge.
 Theme-based writing is a powerful tool at this level.

 Grades 9 - 12